Bělotín: Geography

+Bělotín is located about 29 km northeast of Přerov and 38 km east of Olomouc.
+It lies mostly in the Moravian Gate valley.
+The northern part of the municipal territory lies in the Nízký Jeseník range and includes the highest point of Bělotín at 481 m above sea level.
+In the south, the municipality also briefly extends into the Moravian-Silesian Foothills.

+The Luha River flows across the municipality.
+The village of Bělotín is mostly located around the stream Bělotínský potok, which flows to the Luha.
+There are two notable fishponds in the municipality: Horní Bělotín and Dolní Bělotín.

+Climate

+Bělotín's climate is classified as humid continental climate (Köppen: Dfb; Trewartha: Dcbo).
+Among them, the annual average temperature is 8.9 C, the hottest month in July is 19.2 C, and the coldest month is -1.7 C in January.
+The annual precipitation is 650.2 mm, of which July is the wettest with 86.0 mm, while February is the driest with only 33.3 mm.
+The extreme temperature throughout the year ranged from -27.7 C on 8 January 1985 to 37.5 C on 8 August 2013.

 History

 The first written mention of Bělotín is from 1201.
 The village was founded in the second half of the 12th century.
 Until the German colonization in the 14th century, the population was purely Slavic.

 Until the turn of the 14th and 15th centuries, Bělotín was owned by the Hradisko Monastery as a part of the Hranice estate.
 In 1475, the estate was acquired by the Pernštejn family, then it was sold to the Haugvic of Biskupice family in 1548.
 After it changed its owners several times, the estate was confiscated after the Battle of White Mountain and donated to Franz von Dietrichstein.
 His house held Bělotín and the whole Hranice estate until 1858.

-During World War II, Bělotín was incorporated by Nazi Germany to Reichsgau Sudetenland, and it was the base for a detached Work Camp E540 (Arbeitskommando E540) for British and Commonwealth prisoners of war, under the administration of the Stalag VIII-B/344 prisoner-of-war camp at Łambinowice.
+During World War II, Bělotín was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
+The municipality was the base for a detached Work Camp E540 (Arbeitskommando E540) for British and Commonwealth prisoners of war, under the administration of the Stalag VIII-B/344 prisoner-of-war camp at Łambinowice.
 In January 1945, as the Soviet armies resumed their offensive and advanced from the east, the prisoners of the whole Stalag VIII-B/344 POW camp were marched westward in the Long March.

+Demographics

 Transport

-Bělotín lies on a railway line of local importance Hranice–Studénka.

-The D1 motorway and its branch D48 motorway run through the municipality.
+The D1 motorway and its branch, the D48 motorway, run through the municipality.

+Bělotín is located on the railway line Ostrava–Hranice.

 Sights

-The landmark of Bělotín is the Church of Saint George.
-This Baroque church dates from 1754 and has a Renaissance tower.
-The second cultural monument in the municipality is the cemetery Church of Saint Urban in Nejdek from 1752.
+The main landmark of Bělotín is the Church of Saint George.
+It was built in the Baroque style in 1754, but it has a Renaissance tower.
+The second cultural monument in the municipality is the cemetery Church of Saint Urban in Nejdek, dating from 1752.